 - Beat together the milk, eggs, sugar, and vanilla until well combined.

 - Pour the egg mixture into the baking dish.

 - Push the bread down into the egg mix to help it absorb the egg mix.
 (Optional: Allow to sit for 10 minutes)

 - Bake for 35-45 minutes or until entirely set in the middle.

 - Serve & Enjoy

 - You can use any type of bread in this dish.
-If you’re looking to add more flavour, then I highly recommend using fruit loaf instead of white or wholemeal.
+If you’re looking to add more flavor, then I highly recommend using fruit loaf instead of white or wholemeal.
 If you’re looking for something slightly healthier than a grain or brown bread would be the way to go.

 - Older bread will work a lot better than fresh as it will absorb the egg mixture a lot easier and faster.

-If you want to get this cooking hours ahead of when you need it then you can always do a delicious bread pudding in the slow cooker.
+If you want to get this cooking hours ahead of when you need it, then you can always do a delicious bread pudding in the slow cooker.
 It doesn’t get that nice crisp top but still tastes just as good.